Avalanche: Terrain

 Avalanche formation requires a slope shallow enough for snow to accumulate but steep enough for the snow to accelerate once set in motion by the combination of mechanical failure (of the snowpack) and gravity.
-The angle of the slope that can hold snow, called the angle of repose, depends on a variety of factors such as crystal form and moisture content.
+The angle of the slope that can hold snow, called the angle of repose, depends on a variety of factors, such as crystal form and moisture content.
 Some forms of drier and colder snow will only stick to shallower slopes, while wet and warm snow can bond to very steep surfaces.
-In particular, in coastal mountains, such as the Cordillera del Paine region of Patagonia, deep snowpacks collect on vertical and even overhanging rock faces.
+In coastal mountains, such as the Cordillera del Paine region of Patagonia, deep snowpacks collect on vertical and even overhanging rock faces.
 The slope angle that can allow moving snow to accelerate depends on a variety of factors such as the snow's shear strength (which is itself dependent upon crystal form) and the configuration of layers and inter-layer interfaces.

 The snowpack on slopes with sunny exposures is strongly influenced by sunshine.
 Diurnal cycles of thawing and refreezing can stabilize the snowpack by promoting settlement.
 Strong freeze-thaw cycles result in the formation of surface crusts during the night and of unstable surface snow during the day.
 Slopes in the lee of a ridge or of another wind obstacle accumulate more snow and are more likely to include pockets of deep snow, wind slabs, and cornices, all of which, when disturbed, may result in avalanche formation.
 Conversely, the snowpack on a windward slope is often much shallower than on a lee slope.

 Avalanches and avalanche paths share common elements: a start zone where the avalanche originates, a track along which the avalanche flows, and a runout zone where the avalanche comes to rest.
 The debris deposit is the accumulated mass of the avalanched snow once it has come to rest in the run-out zone.
 For the image at left, many small avalanches form in this avalanche path every year, but most of these avalanches do not run the full vertical or horizontal length of the path.
 The frequency with which avalanches form in a given area is known as the return period.